Posted - June 18, 2014 | Updated : August 27, 2015

 If any of us had to look at an outfit like that in the morning who needs caffeine?

 And now a word from Peter.

 I find that very difficult to swallow.
 The Master of the Mystic Arts can't find Aunt May?
 Impossible.
 But there it is.

 Next up is something I almost intentionally neglected because its about Peter and MJ attending Peter's High School reunion.

 Here's how Peter describes going through high school.

-It seems he has had as terrible a time in High School as I have.
+It seems he has had quite a terrible time in High School.
 What baffles me is why he even goes to his reunions?
-I never go to mine.
 Wait a minute.This guy is Spider-Man.
-If I was Spider-Man . . . nah, I still won't go.
-Too many bad memories.
-By the way, feel free to make any connection you want from my love
+If I was Spider-Man I'd go no problem.

 So Peter is in attendance and his bastard classmates still treat him like shit.
 They take him to the gym and are about to humiliate him by giving him a wedgie.